 Subsequent to the close of the early scoping period, Metro hosted "Community Update" meetings in late February 2008 to present initial alternatives that reflected the public comments submitted during the early scoping period.
+The meeting dates and locations are listed in Table 7-3.
 The purpose of these meetings was to illustrate how public comment was incorporated into the decision-making process.
 Based on additional analysis and feedback, Metro identified eight alternatives for further study and presented these to the public in October 2008.

-Metro held the final round of community meetings for the Alternatives Analysis phase of the Regional Connector study in October 2008 to provide stakeholders with preliminary recommendations based on public input and technical analysis.
+Metro held the final round of community meetings for the AA phase of the Regional Connector study in October 2008 to provide stakeholders with preliminary recommendations based on public input and technical analysis.

 More than 220 people attended the community meetings, and more than 100 comments were received in all forms.
 The public indicated significant support for transit improvements in the area, as well as for building the Regional Connector underground to the extent possible.
-Due to the heavy vehicular and pedestrian traffic in downtown Los Angeles, stakeholders believed that above ground rail would further congest this area.
-In addition, there are many festivals, films, and other events occurring in downtown Los Angeles and stakeholders did not want above ground rail to disrupt these activities.
+Due to the heavy vehicular and pedestrian traffic in downtown Los Angeles, stakeholders believed that aboveground rail would further congest this area.
+In addition, there are many festivals, films, and other events occurring in downtown Los Angeles and stakeholders did not want aboveground rail to disrupt these activities.

-Table 7-2: Regional Connector Transit Corridor Community Update Meetings
+Table 7-3.
+Regional Connector Transit Corridor Community Update Meetings

-Location Dates and Time Number Of Attendees Japanese American National Museum 369 E 1 st Street, Los Angeles, CA Tuesday, February 26, 2008; 6 p.m. to 8 p.m.
-59 Los Angeles Central Public Library 630 W. 5 th Street, Los Angeles, CA Thursday, February 28, 2008: Noon to 1:30 p.m.
-55 Los Angeles Central Public Library 630 W. 5 th Street, Los Angeles, CA Thursday, October 16 th ; 12:00 p.m. to 1:30 p.m.
-54 Japanese American National Museum 369 E 1 st Street, Los Angeles, CA Tuesday, October 21 st ; 6:30 p.m. to 8 p.m.
+Location Dates and Time Number Of Attendees Japanese American National Museum 369 E. 1 st Street, Los Angeles, CA Tuesday, February 26, 2008; 6:00 p.m. to 8:00 p.m.
+59 Los Angeles Central Public Library 630 W. 5 th Street, Los Angeles, CA Thursday, February 28, 2008; 12:00 p.m. to 1:30 p.m.
+55 Los Angeles Central Public Library 630 W. 5 th Street, Los Angeles, CA Thursday, October 16, 2008; 12:00 p.m. to 1:30 p.m.
+54 Japanese American National Museum 369 E. 1 st Street, Los Angeles, CA Tuesday, October 21, 2008; 6:30 p.m. to 8:00 p.m.
 52